 German Acupuncture Trials (GERAC) for Chronic Low Back Pain: Randomized, Multicenter, Blinded, Parallel-Group Trial With 3 Groups

-Four articles on PainSci cite Haake 2007: 1.
+Four pages on PainSci cite Haake 2007: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 The Complete Guide to Low Back Pain 3.
 Alternative Medicine’s Choice 4.
 Does Acupuncture Work for Pain?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.